ericboszin/cicd-microservices-app/README.md

    > OPTIONAL: check your deployement via `minikube service sa-frontend-lb`

 ## Deploying GKE via Terraform
+These steps are based on the guide [here](https://developer.hashicorp.com/terraform/tutorials/kubernetes/gke)
-1. Navigate to `terraform/terraform.tfvars` and set `project_id` to your Googel Cloud Project
+1. Navigate to `terraform/terraform.tfvars` and set `project_id` to your Google Cloud Project
 2. In the `terraform` folder, execute `terraform init`
-3. Execute `terraform apply`, review teh chagnes and if all looks well, type `yes`
+3. Execute `terraform apply`, review the chagnes and if all looks well, type `yes`
-4. Configure your kubectl via the below command
+4. Configure your `kubectl` via the below command
    ```
    gcloud container clusters get-credentials <kubernetes_cluster_name> --region <region>
    ```